-According to ISTAT, the National Institute of Statistics, Annual Report 2022, the resident foreign population in Italy as of January 1, 2022, was 5,193,669.
-In 2019, it amounted to 4,996,158, and thus increased by less than 200,000 in three years.
-Also, ISTAT In another document Cittadini non comunitari in Italia 2020 - 2021 on non-EU citizens in Italy 2020-2021, ISTAT analyzes how in recent years, starting from 2018, there has been a decline of 26.8 percent in new entries and residence permits issued to non-EU citizens , which amounts to a national total of 106,500 residence permits, the lowest number in the last 10 years and almost 40 percent lesser than those issued in 2019.
-This decline is due to a decrease in permits granted for study (58.1% lesser than the previous year) and asylum permits (51% lesser than the previous year).
-In 2020, there were 13,467 new permits for asylum and international protection, amounting to 12.6 percent of total new permits issued.
-The decrease affected all the main non-EU countries of origin, with Indian and Ukrainian nationals the most affected (more than 80 percent compared to 2019).
-However, this situation has been altered by recent entries due to the war in Ukraine that began in February 2022.
-Permit for family reunification, which has always been the main reason for entry in Italy, accounted for only 59% of new residence permits issued, recording a drop of by 38.3% from the previous year.
-Regarding entry for work, there was a significant decrease of (8.8%) compared to the other reasons for entry, partly due to a reduction in the annual entry quota (decreto flussi) for reasons of work.
+According to the ISTAT (National Institute of Statistics) Annual Report 2022 "La situazione nel paese" (The situation in the country), the foreign resident population in Italy as of January 1, 2022, is 5,193,669.
+2019, it amounted to 4,996,158, and thus increased by less than 200,000 in three years.
+Also, ISTAT in its document "Cittadini non comunitari in Italia 2020 -2021" (non-EU citizens in Italy 2020-2021) analyzes how in recent years and starting from 2018 there has been a decline in new entries and residence permits issued to non-EU citizens by 26.8 percent, which amount to a national total of 106,500 residence permits, the lowest number in the last 10 years and almost 40 percent fewer than those issued in 2019.
+This decline is reflected in a decrease in permits granted for study (-58.1% from the previous year) and asylum permits (-51%).
+In 2020, there were 13,467 new permits for asylum and international protection applications (12.6 percent of total new permits issued).
+The decrease affected all non-EU countries of main origin, but the most noticeable decrease (more than 80 percent compared to 2019) was in Indian and Ukrainian nationals.
+This balance, however, was altered with recent entries due to the war in Ukraine starting in February 2022.
+Permits for family reunification, which has always been the main reason for entry in Italy, also dropped by 38.3% and accounted for only 59% of new residence permits issued.
+On the other hand, as far as work reasons are concerned, again there was an incisive decrease of (- 8.8%) compared to the other reasons for entry partly due to the slowdown of the immigration flow decree (decreto flussi) regulating entry for work reasons into the country.